mefengl/what-i-read/README.md

 https://thehub.ca/2023-04-11/make-the-future-bright-again-jason-crawford-on-the-importance-of-building-a-new-philosophy-of-progress/ , why? why the philosophy of progress is not mainstream anymore?

 https://www.wbur.org/hereandnow/2021/11/10/making-friends-adults , "Making friends as an adult is just hard"

+https://www.wired.com/story/openai-ceo-sam-altman-the-age-of-giant-ai-models-is-already-over/ , they found it during the training process of GPT-5?

+https://dynomight.net/scaling/ , An article supporting the above viewpoint believes that the progress of AI mainly comes from algorithms